Category: Editions

 The teacher’s role (in so much as teaching can be practiced) is to share a wholehearted “living experience” (as opposed to inert information) with the pupil so as to guide, encourage, and clarify the processes of self education, without fear.

-The pupil’s fundamental experience must be rooted in a pure discipline that fosters and emphasizes a robust autonomy exercised through the instinctual skills of observation, organization, and inference; in acceptance and awareness of their own developing thoughts, curiosities, feelings, skills, and manifestations in the making of artifacts; in cooperation to the Good service of their many Life Relationships.
+The pupil’s fundamental experience must be rooted in a pure discipline that fosters and emphasizes a robust autonomy exercised through the instinctual skills of observation, organization, and inference; in acceptance and awareness of their own developing thoughts, curiosities, feelings, skills, and manifestations in the making of artifacts; in cooperation to the Good Service of their many Life Relationships.

 – JC Heisler